fastlane/fastlane/gym/README.md

 )
 ```

-Optional: To pass a mapping of bundle identifiers to provisioning profiles, use the following
+Optional: If _gym_ can't automatically detect the provisioning profiles to use, you can pass a mapping of bundle identifiers to provisioning profiles:

 ```ruby
 export_options(